tysimo/PSExpandDisk/README.md

 PowerShell script for expanding virtual disks.

-This script will expand a virtual hard disk in VMM and then extend the volume on the corresponding virtual machine.
+This script will expand a virtual disk in VMM and then extend the volume on the corresponding virtual machine.

 # Dependencies